tom-seddon/lobster/README.txt

 This is my fork of lobster.

 New stuff:

 - An emacs major mode - see lobster/docs/emacs.
 Required a few minor changes to lobster to make it work nicely.

 - Basic Box2D integration.

+- Basic Bullet integration.

 - Better handling of Win32 exceptions.
 (Not generally a problem in lobster, but my additions did suffer from them while still under